-Questions regarding information security can be addressed to TokenEx’s GRC Manager:
+Questions regarding information security can be addressed to TokenEx’s security team at:

 TokenEx has relevant insurance policies in place with reputable insurance providers including Commercial General Liability, Technology Errors and Omissions Liability, and Cyber Risk.
 Upon request and with an NDA in place, TokenEx will make available relevant insurance policies held, their scope, coverage, relevant exclusions and other applicable details.

 Any storage or processing of data, including deletion, is controlled and initiated by our customers via API or MFT.
 Authorized users can request through the customer portal that TokenEx delete all customer records.
 Automatically upon receiving an authorized batch or API call or manually upon written instruction from an authorized customer representative, TokenEx will delete customer data in the database via a database delete command.
 Customers are responsible for implementing customer-specific data retention policies.
 TokenEx will only delete customer data under explicit instruction from customers or 30 days after the termination of the agreement, in accordance with our standard terms (tokenex.com/legal).
 TokenEx will return data in a standard format to the customer (data controller) upon request at no additional cost.
 TokenEx manages the systems within our environment, therefore our subprocessors do not retain data beyond our retention processes.
 Once customers have triggered the deletion of their data, the data will be deleted from the production environment.
 As backups are immutable, the data will reside in backup format for 14 days, which is the defined backup retention period.
 Backup data is not immediately accessible.